blackbaud-community/BBIS-Custom-Framework-Parts/README.md

 BBIS-Custom-Framework-Parts
 ===========================

 This repo contains some common examples of custom framework parts.
+Learn more about these examples in the [Custom Framework Parts section](http://developer.blackbaud.com/bbis/guide/custom-framework-parts/) of the [BBIS Developer Guide](http://developer.blackbaud.com/bbis/guide/).
 In order to successfully create and deploy the examples included in this repository, you'll need the following.

 - Access to:
   - custom parts in Blackbaud Internet Solutions